 In addition, during E&Y's audit of AVANGRID's consolidated financial statements for the year ended December 31, 2015, E&Y identified certain errors in the income tax and depreciation expense accounts that resulted in AVANGRID making material corrections to its income tax provision, deferred income tax liabilities, depreciation expense and accumulated depreciation balances.
 Certain of these adjustments related to prior periods and AVANGRID corrected the financial information such prior periods and disclosed this correction within Note 2 to its audited consolidated financial statements of its Annual Report on Form 10-K for the year ended December 31, 2015.
 These errors were due to the Company's accounting personnel having insufficient time and resources combined with ineffective review controls sufficiently precise to detect errors in the financial statements and, as a result, E&Y concluded that there were material weaknesses in the Company's internal control over financial reporting.
-The audit and compliance committee discussed the material weaknesses.
+The audit and compliance committee discussed the material weaknesses with E&Y. AVANGRID authorized E&Y to respond fully to the inquiries from KPMG concerning the material weakness.
 There are no limitations placed on E&Y or KPMG concerning the inquiry of any matter related to AVANGRID's financial reporting.